cemu-project/cemu_graphic_packs/index.md

 [This archive](https://{{site.github.owner_name}}.github.io/cemu_graphic_packs/#directDownload) or the green download link above has all of the graphic packs needed.
 Please delete the old ones first before adding in the new ones.

 We also have (partial) automation in place to create graphic packs for the various resolutions (16:9 and [more](https://www.youtube.com/watch?v=s_x-hoygpeg)).
-**Due to this, we don't recommend downloading the graphic packs the old way (download a zip from the github), which will result in old and missing packs!!!**
+**Due to this, we don't recommend downloading the graphic packs the old way (downloading a zip from the GitHub), which will result in most packs being missing!**

-#### Notes
-Keep in mind that all of these packs are Work-in-Progress.
+Keep in mind that all of these packs are a work in progress.

-If you want Graphic Packs for < Cemu 1.8 you need to use legacy packs, which you can download [here](https://github.com/slashiee/cemu_graphic_packs/archive/1.zip).
+If you want Graphic Packs for < Cemu 1.8 you need to use legacy packs, which you can download [here](https://github.com/slashiee/cemu_graphic_packs/releases/download/1/graphicPacks.zip).
 ### Games with Graphic Packs

 - [Adventure Time: Explore the Dungeon Because I DON'T KNOW](http://compat.cemu.info/wiki/Adventure_Time:_Explore_the_Dungeon_Because_I_Don't_Know!)